Rakshak (album): Background

 For their debut album, however, they opted to use only original material, re-recording some earlier songs that had been released in the past.
 The band claims to have been approached by multiple labels, but decided to stay independent for this album.

 Themes

 When asked about the album's meaning, vocalist/rapper Raoul said that it "is about a joint effort to protect people and the planet as a whole from all the challenges we’re facing.
 We hope to do this by eliminating the challenges altogether, because the best defence is a great offence.
 You'll hear messages about divisive politics, corruption, toxic news, sexual assault and bullying, as well as personal ones about battling depression and pushing your limits".

 The title, which translates as "protector", conveys the sense that "you are your own saviour, you have the strength within you to meet challenges".
 The artwork features a boy and an elephant behind him; the animal represents "the strength within this fragile creature".

+Songs

+Rakshak features both songs which were written for the album, as well as earlier original compositions by the band which were formerly released as independent singles for various causes.
+Kerr has stated that previous songs such as the popular Ari Ari (Indian Street Metal) were left off of the album due to not being entirely original compositions by the band.

+Re-recordings of original songs (2018-2020)

+"Jee Veerey" was initially released in July 2018, in response to a widely criticised infographic distributed by the Ministry of Health and Family Welfare in June regarding depression.
+The band distributed 60 free private therapy sessions through a partnership with a non-governmental organisation.
+Several fans of the band paid for further sessions for others as a result.

+"Endurant" is an anti-bullying song which encourages listeners to "endure and come out stronger rather than retaliate or fight back with force".
+Released in January 2019, the music video for the song focuses on the differing adult life experiences of a bully and his victim.

+"Machi Bhasad", released in April 2019, was originally composed for the currently unreleased game Beyond Good and Evil 2, but was ultimately rejected.
+Intended as a call to action to fight injustice, the song was released just as the band revealed 2019 European tour dates.

+"Yaad", released in early 2020, focuses on moving on from the death of a loved one.
+The band purchased an ambulance for use by a local animal shelter with the release of the song.